The Search for Quality Sleep

 As more people struggle to get the recommended seven hours of shuteye, it’s no surprise CBD for sleep has been trending on social media.
 Interestingly, about 10 percent of people who try CBD claim they use it primarily for better sleep.
 There’s also increasing interest in smoking CBD flower to help de-stress after a long day.

 Although there’s still a great deal we don’t know about cannabidiol (CBD) for sleeplessness, preliminary research suggests this cannabinoid might have great potential.
-Anyone who suffers sleepless nights might be interested to learn the latest research on CBD flower for sleep.
+Anyone who suffers from sleepless nights might be interested to learn the latest research on CBD flower for sleep.

 Before going any further, please remember the FDA has not evaluated any of the medical claims made on this website.
 All of the info we share on CBD for sleep is not intended to treat, cure, or diagnose any condition.
 If you have specific questions about trying CBD flower, we suggest speaking with a medical professional.